LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 ![workflows displayed](img/gh-workflows-enabled.png){width="700"}
 {align="center"}

 ## Validate <code>Secrets</code>

+??? abstract "Summary for this Section"
+    This step validates most of your six <code>Secrets</code> and provides error messages if it detects an issue with one or more.

+    1. Click on the "Actions" tab of your LoopWorkspace repository and enable workflows if needed
+    1. On the left side, select `1.
+Validate Secrets`.
+    1. On the right side, click "Run Workflow", and tap the green `Run workflow` button.
+    1. Wait, and within a minute or two you should see a green checkmark indicating the workflow succeeded.
+    1. The workflow will check if the required <code>Secrets</code> are added and that they are correctly formatted.
+If errors are detected, please check the run log for details.

+    :material-skip-forward: To skip the detailed section, click on [<code>Add Identifiers</code>](#add-identifiers)

 This step checks that the <code>Secrets</code> you added are correct.
 Some things cannot be validated at this point, but most can and a relatively clear error message is provided.

+:material-skip-backward: Near the top middle of your `LoopWorkspace` <span class="notranslate">fork</span>, there is an <code>Actions</code> tab.
+If you have never used <code>Actions</code> on this repository before, and need instructions (in addition to what GitHub shows), please back up to [First use of Actions Tab](#first-use-of-actions-tab).

-This will be updated soon, but for now - follow the instructions under "Add Identifiers for Loop", but do the first action: "1 Validate <code>Secrets</code>".
+This will be updated soon, but for now

+* Follow the instructions under [<code>Add Identifiers</code>](#add-identifiers), but select the first action: "1 Validate <code>Secrets</code>"

-## Add Identifiers for Loop
+## <code>Add Identifiers</code>

 ??? abstract "Summary for this Section"
-    summary goes here:
+    1. Click on the "Actions" tab of your LoopWorkspace repository.
+    1. On the left side, select "2.
+Add Identifiers".
+    1. On the right side, click "Run Workflow", and tap the green `Run workflow` button.
+    1. Wait, and within a minute or two you should see a green checkmark indicating the workflow succeeded.

-    To skip the detailed section, click on ADD LINK HERE
+    :material-skip-forward: To skip the detailed section, click on [Configure Identifiers for Loop](#configure-identifiers-for-loop).

-Near the top middle of your `LoopWorkspace` <span class="notranslate">fork</span>, there is an <code>Actions</code> tab.
-If you have used <code>Actions</code> on this repository before, skip ahead to [Add Identifiers](#add-identifiers).

-### Add Identifiers

 Refer to the graphic below for the numbered steps:

 1. Click on the `Actions` tab of your `LoopWorkspace` repository
-1. On the left side, click on 2. `Add Identifiers`
+1. On the left side, click on 2. <code>Add Identifiers</code>
 1. On the right side, click `Run Workflow` to show a drop-down menu
     * You will see your default branch (should be `main`)
     * If your default branch is not `main`, review [GitHub Early Adopters](gh-update.md#github-early-adopters)